andreasosioxp/mykatas/dateformatter/README.md

 ## The problem

 We have a task that takes some amount of time.
-We know this duration in minutes, but we want to print it out in a more human-readable form, i.e., in terms of minutes, hours, days, and weeks.
+We know this duration in minutes, but we want to print it out in a more human-readable form, i.e., in weeks, days, hours, and minutes.

 ## Objective